uilicious/english-compiler/README.md

 	// Prompt caching dir, this can be used to cache and speed up the build process
-	// especially when no specification (or code) changes occured "prompt_cache_dir": "./prompt_cache",
+	// especially when no specification (or code) changes occured
+	//
+	// This cache is also critical, in event that you hit the openAI rate limit
+	// (or when their server becomes too busy with chatGPT).
+As it will abort the build.
+	//
+	// Caching the prompts, allow you to continue the build, without starting from scratch.
+	"prompt_cache_dir": "./prompt_cache",

 	// Specification directory, to scan for `*.spec.md` files